MyersResearchGroup/myersresearchgroup.github.io/content/authors/Zane-Perry/_index.md

 - Genetic Design Automation Area
 - SynBioHub Plugins Tool
 ---
-Zane Perry is a second-year undergraduate in Computer Science at the University of Colorado Boulder and a double degree in Molecular, Cellular, and Developmental Biology.
-He is currently working to develop plugin support for Synbiohub3.
+Zane Perry is a graduate in Applied Mathematics at the University of Colorado Boulder with undergraduate degrees in computer science and applied mathematics.
+He specializes in system dynamics, machine learning, and applied statistics.
+He is working to support the development of Synbiohub 2 and Synbiohub 3, as well as researching hybrid machine learning models for predicting geentic circuit outputs.